Peter Talevich is a partner in the firm’s Seattle office whose practice focuses on complex commercial disputes.

 Peter also has significant mediation and arbitration experience.
 He assists clients in all aspects of their cases, including fact and expert discovery, motions practice, drafting pleadings and briefs, alternative dispute resolution, and trial.

-Peter is a member of the appellate practice group and has participated in matters before the Washington Court of Appeals, the Washington Supreme Court, the Fifth and Ninth Circuit Courts of Appeals, and the United States Supreme Court.
+Peter is a member of the Appellate practice group and has participated in matters before the Washington Court of Appeals, the Washington Supreme Court, the Fifth and Ninth Circuit Courts of Appeals, and the United States Supreme Court.
 Peter has recently successfully argued appeals before Division I and Division II of the Washington Court of Appeals.

-Peter has worked for K&L Gates since 2011.
+Peter has worked for the firm since 2011.
 He currently serves as editor-in-chief of the Washington Lawyers Practice Manual, a comprehensive treatise summarizing Washington law.
 Peter has served as chair of the King County Bar Association’s Young Lawyers Division and has been awarded the organization’s Outstanding Young Lawyer Award (2018) and President’s Award (2014).
 He has been recognized as a “Rising Star” by Washington Law and Politics every year since 2013.

 Peter has provided extensive pro bono services to clients throughout his career.
 Since 2012, he has worked for the Housing Justice Project Legal Clinic at King County Superior Court representing tenants facing eviction.
 Peter has also served as counsel to plaintiffs in a widely publicized civil rights case filed in the United States District Court for the Western District of Washington, and successfully defended an individual client in a contentious tort proceeding on a pro bono basis.
 Peter has served the firm by serving on the associate liaison committee and the diversity committee.